ManINeedToSleep/ManINeedToSleep/README.md

 <h1 align="center">Bryan Gunawan</h1>
 <h3 align="center">A Passionate Full Stack/Web developer | Software Engineer Enthusiast</h3>

 <p align="center">Hello to everyone that's reading this!
-The name's Bryan, Bryan Gunawan.
+The name's <b>Bryan Gunawan</b>.
 Ignore the username, haha, it's a little inside joke with me and those in my program.
 Anyways, I'm a <b>Full-Stack Software Engineer</b> that's been working with computers and websites since...
 2023?
 Officially, that is.
 I've always been the type to do a lot with code since highschool as quoted my computer class teaacher, <b>"One of, if not, the best students I had in my computer class."</b> No glaze of course.
 But, this compliment had really pushed me to be better and strive for more in the tech industry.
 When it comes to the things I built, I always take note and importance of <b>Front-End</b> and <b>User Experience</b> whilst also making sure that my clients has their needs and wants built as they've imagined it to be. </p>

 <h2 align="center"> Connect with me </h2>